astronomer/astronomer-cosmos/docs/dbt/install-options.rst

     pip install astronomer-cosmos[kubernetes]

-Learn more about this execution mode at :ref:`Execution Modes <execution-modes:Kubernetes>`.
+Learn more about this execution mode at :ref:`Execution Modes <dbt/execution-modes:Kubernetes>`_.